 The Insurance Institute of Tanzania was registered with the Ministry of Home Affairs in 1996 as a local chapter of the Chartered Insurance Institute (CII) of London.
-To date The Insurance Institute of Tanzania continues to operate as an affiliate of the UK based association of insurance professionals.
+To date, The Insurance Institute of Tanzania continues to operate as an affiliate of the UK-based association of insurance professionals.

-The Insurance Institute of Tanzania was established to provide a proper forum and necessary facilities for the advancement, exchange and improvement of insurance knowledge and practice in Tanzania and co-coordinating insurance activities and exchange of insurance knowledge, information and expertise within and outside Tanzania.
+The Insurance Institute of Tanzania was established to provide a proper forum and necessary facilities for the advancement, exchange, and improvement of insurance knowledge and practice in Tanzania and co-coordinating insurance activities and exchange of insurance knowledge, information, and expertise within and outside Tanzania.

 The Institute is managed by a Governing Council which is voted into Office by the Annual General Meeting.
-Governing Council Members occupy office for a period of two years after which they are eligible for reelection.
+Governing Council Members occupy the office for a period of two years after which they are eligible for reelection.

-The Institute was referred in the Insurance Act of 1996 and again in the Insurance Act of 2009 as one of the professional bodies in the market of which members in the industry are required to join.
+The Institute was referred to in the Insurance Act of 1996 and again in the Insurance Act of 2009 as one of the professional bodies in the market of which members in the industry are required to join.
 It exists as a registered Non-governmental organization.

-In order to achieve this mission, the IIT makes every effort to have a proper balance between creation of value for members on one hand and proper professionalism enforcement so as to be able to set standards that respond to industry contemporary demands and revolutions.
-The IIT constant improvement efforts will by and large hub on value enhancement programmes and infrastructure development.
+In order to achieve this mission, the IIT makes every effort to have a proper balance between the creation of value for members on one hand and proper professionalism enforcement so as to be able to set standards that respond to industry contemporary demands and revolutions.
+The IIT constant improvement efforts will by and large hub on value enhancement programs and infrastructure development.

 The Governing Council then elects management of the office which is headed by the Chief Executive Officer as shown and indicated in the Organizational structure below;

-IIT envisages being a premier setter of Insurance educational and professional standards in Africa and beyond.
+IIT envisages being a premier setter of insurance educational and professional standards in Africa and beyond.

-01. To provide and maintain facilities for the promotion of efficiency, progress and general development among persons engaged in insurance
+01. To provide and maintain facilities for the promotion of efficiency, progress, and general development among persons engaged in insurance

 02. To encourage and assist in the study of insurance and to offer rewards or other prizes for research on any work bearing on insurance.